 LEGO is the world in miniature.
 From kid-sized construction projects to brick-by-brick replicas of cinematic universes, LEGO offers a way for little hands to get a grip on the world.

-We used a Virtual Private Network (VPN) service to go Google Shopping in every country where new LEGO sets are sold, and totalled up the average price of eight leading LEGO sets for each territory.
-Then we converted our findings to US dollars and created a new set of LEGO-inspired maps to illustrate which countries pay more for their LEGO.
+We researched the prices of eight popular LEGO sets in marketplaces across roughly 200 countries where new LEGO sets are sold and totaled up the average price for each territory.
+Then we converted our findings to US dollars and ranked the final figures to uncover the countries that pay more for their LEGO.

 Scroll on to see where your country features overall — and how prices fluctuate for different LEGO Special Editions.

 Once upon a time, the United States was one of the cheapest places to buy LEGO.
 “Our selling costs in Europe and Asia are higher than in the US because of the size of the US market and retailers (economies of scale),” LEGO’s Corporate Management told a LEGO blogger in 2008.
 “Furthermore, the US market is by far the most price competitive in the world.”

 However, the flattening of international markets means that American prices have caught up with many other territories.
 Panama is the most expensive place to buy LEGO in North America, at $479 a set.
 Despite there being a LEGO factory in Juaréz, Mexico follows closely behind.
 The average set here will set you back $447.